ek-osnb/e25-tek2/06-dns/slides.md

 ---

+# DNS propagation time

+- DNS changes can take time to propagate throughout the internet due to caching at various levels (local DNS resolver, ISP, etc.).
+- The time it takes for DNS changes to propagate can vary based on the TTL (Time To Live) settings of the DNS records.
+- Lower TTL values can lead to faster propagation but may increase the load on DNS servers.
+- It's common to wait anywhere from a few minutes to 48 hours for DNS changes to fully propagate.

+**See a visualization of DNS propagation at https://dnschecker.org/**

+---

-# Adding SSL to a nginx server
+# Adding TLS to a nginx server

 When hosting a website, it's important to secure the connection using SSL/TLS.
 This ensures that data transmitted between the user's browser and the web server is **encrypted**.
 - Encryption protects the data from being intercepted by malicious actors.

-- SSL/TLS also provides **authentication**, ensuring that users are connecting to the legitimate website and not an imposter.
+- TLS also provides **authentication**, ensuring that users are connecting to the legitimate website and not an imposter.

 ---